mies/sample-agents/README.md

 ## 1 Agent Tools
-For adding tools we focus on the `tool.ts` file.
+For adding tools we focus on the [tools.ts](/src/tools.ts) file.
 If you add a new tool there your agent will have access to it.

 ```typescript
 const getNumberFact = tool({